Infineon/btsdk-peer-apps-ble/README.md

 ### Overview

-This directory contains peer apps for BLE apps.
+This directory contains peer apps for Bluetooth Low Energy (LE) apps.
 App included are:

 * hello_sensor<br/>
-    * Peer app for hello_sensor BLE app.
+    * Peer app for use with the hello_sensor embedded LE app.
 Supported OS - Android and Windows<br/>